 The Company has a long history of growth through expansion of its existing business and diversification into new business segments.

-The company has escalated the business by enriching its portfolio through investment in garments segment and installing circular knitting & processing plant during last years.
-Moving forward, the company has also initiated backward integration projects through investment in weaving and spinning unit so that it can take benefit of reduced cost and improved quality.
+The company has invested into backward integration projects through investment in weaving and spinning unit so that it can take benefit of reduced cost and improved quality.
 The management regularly reviews its plans and strategies so as to keep them aligned with the mission and vision of the Company.